Is it possible that NASA's Cassini spacecraft has found evidence of an ocean of water beneath the frozen crust of Saturn's largest moon called Titan?

 “And here we're told that NASA made this fascinating discovery of Titan's buried ocean by watching Titan 'squeeze and stretch' in its orbit around Saturn.

-The NASA news release also says that "an ocean layer does not have to be huge or deep to create these tides.
+Incidentally, the NASA news release also says: "that an ocean layer does not have to be huge or deep to create these tides.
 A liquid layer between the external, deformable shell and a solid mantle would enable Titan to bulge and compress as it orbits Saturn."

 "The presence of a subsurface layer of liquid water at Titan is not itself an indicator for life.
 Scientists think life is more likely to arise when liquid water is in contact with rock, and these measurements cannot tell whether the ocean bottom is made up of rock or ice.
 The results have a bigger implication for the mystery of methane replenishment on Titan," according to the NASA news release.

 For more news of the skies above Encino and Tarzana, click on the links below.